expo/expo/docs/pages/push-notifications/faq.md

 ### How do I handle expired push notification credentials?

-When your push notification credentials have expired, run `expo credentials:manager -p ios` which will provide a list of actions to choose from.
-Select the removal of your expired credentials and then select "Add new Push Notifications Key".
+When your push notification credentials have expired, run `eas credentials`, choose iOS and a build profile, then remove your push notification key and generate a new one.

 ### What delivery guarantees are there for push notifications?